vicat0ria/cow-cow-cow/README.md

 # Accessbility Maze Game Team 02

-## Instructions to play
+## Playing Instructions
 - Controls: Keyboard
-- Every level, you will listen to music and your task is to find the hidden object on screen using it.
+- In each level, immerse yourself in the music and locate the hidden object on the screen by relying on the audio cues.
-- Every step you take closer to the target, the music gets louder and lower if you go farther away.
+- As you move closer to the target, the music will get louder, and it will decrease as you move away.
-- Level 0 and Level 1 have no obstacles and there are preset obstacles in the map to make it interesting.
+- Levels 0 and 1 are obstacle-free, while subsequent levels introduce preset obstacles on the map.
-- If you are hitting a wall or a boundary, there is no sound to indicate it.
-Listen to 'step' sound to ensure you are moving correct.
+- No sound indicates hitting a wall or boundary; listen for the 'step' sound to ensure proper movement.
-- You will hear tone indicating success upon discovery of the item and you will be prompted to go the next level.
+- Upon successfully finding the hidden object, a tone will play, prompting you to advance to the next level.

 ## Prequisites